-Post Selection Module in WP Fluent Forms
+Post Selection Module in Fluent Forms

 What is Post/CPT Selection?

-For example, if you make a post edition form where users can edit their published form, now you want to show a dropdown of each post that particular user has posted, you can just use a query to show all the posts where the author is that particular user.
+For example, if you make a post edition form where users can edit their published form, now you want to show a dropdown of each post that particular user has posted; you can use a query to show all the posts where the author is that particular user.
 It will bring all the post titles, so the user can just select that particular post and submit other data.

-How it works?
+How does it work?

-Just add the new “Post Selection Block” and it will add the post selection dropdown for you.
+- Just add the Post/CPT Selection field from the available Advanced Fields, and it will add the Post Selection dropdown for you.

-But if you want to show the post based on single or multiple criteria, you need to use the Extra Query Parameter field.
+- But if you want to show the post based on single or multiple criteria, you need to use the Extra Query Parameter field.